-- i. become familiar with the salient features of Novel. - ii. be able to study the origin of Novel from the historical perspective. - iii. have an enhanced critical understanding of different types of Novel.
+- i. become familiar with the salient features of Novel. - ii. the ability to study the origin of Novel from the historical perspective. - iii. an enhanced critical understanding of different types of Novel

-Literary Terms and Concepts: Novel of Ideas, Novel of Manners, Anti-Novel, Narrative Technique, Character Types, Aestheticism, Decadence, Allegory, Irony, Symbolism, Satire, Style and Focalization (External/Internal)
+Literary Terms and Concepts: Novel of Ideas, Novel of Manners, Anti-Novel, Narrative Technique, Character Types, Aestheticism, Decadence, Allegory, Irony, Symbolism, Satire, Style and Focalisation (External/Internal)